ruggeri/tech-notes/randos/sd-cards.md

   - It says 128GB capacity.
   - It is marked SDXC, which corresponds to size format and capacity.
   - It says 300MB/s, which is a reference to bus speed.
   - Likewise, it is marked UHS-II.
+This is listed simply as roman numerals.
   - It is marked U3, which means it does 30MBps+ write.
+This is listed as the numeral 3 in a U (looks like in a garbage can).
   - It is further marked V90, which means it does 90MBps+ write.
+This is a V followed by the number 90.